aws/aws-cdk/packages/aws-cdk-docs/src/getting-started.rst

 Hello, |cdk|!
 #############

-This topic will walk you through creating and deploying your first CDK app.
+This topic walks you through creating and deploying your first |cdk| app.

-The following instructions assume that you have already installed the CDK on your system.
+The following instructions assume that you have already installed the |cdk| on your system.
 To verify, run the following command to verify that the installed version matches the version of this guide (|cdk-version|):